Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Discussion:

-Furthermore, higher dimensional integrals have important features (such as spacetime- and internal symmetries) that cannot be mimicked with the one-dimensional toy examples of this paper.
+In multiple dimensions one should also be careful that the Jacobian determinant is nonzero.
+This issue was discussed by us in the context of a chiral random matrix model in Ref. \cite{Giordano:2023ppk}.
+Furthermore, higher dimensional integrals have important features (such as spacetime and internal symmetries) that cannot be mimicked with the one-dimensional toy examples of this paper.
 Numerical optimization methods in these models should certainly take these features into account.
 This is beyond the scope of this work.